-The HRPP director ensures that all steps of this policy are completed within 30 working days of the determination.
+The HRPP director ensures that all steps of this policy are completed within thirty (30) business days of the determination.
 For actions that are more serious, the HRPP director expedites reporting.
+If additional time is needed to gather facts, or determine corrective actions, a preliminary report will be submitted within 30 days, to be followed by a final report as described above.

-Section 19.
-Investigator Responsibilities
+Section XIX: Investigator Responsibilities

-Principal Investigators are ultimately responsible for the conduct of research for the studies for which they serve as the Principal Investigator.
-Principal investigators may delegate tasks to appropriately trained and qualified investigators and research staff.
-However, investigators must maintain oversight and retain ultimate responsibility for the conduct of those to whom they delegate responsibilities.
+Principal Investigators (PIs) are ultimately responsible for the conduct of research however, they may delegate tasks to appropriately trained and qualified investigators and research staff.
+PIs must maintain oversight and retain ultimate responsibility for the conduct of those to whom they delegate responsibilities.